Short term overseas programs: June - August

 Non-exchange - preferred provider programs

-The University of Sydney works closely with program providers who offer overseas opportunities to students at Australian universities.
+The University of Sydney works closely with program providers who offer overseas opportunities to students from Australian universities.
 Program providers generally offer a 'complete experience package' whereby they include academic advise, visa advice, pre-departure and orientation sessions, onsite staff.
 Note: inclusions vary by provider.

 You can apply to receive academic credit towards your University of Sydney course or you can choose to complete these programs without receiving credit towards your course.
 If you do wish to apply for academic approval we recommend you do so as soon as you have selected an overseas study program.